sakuli/sakuli.github.io/content/docs/01_getting_started.md

 Sakuli is built and tested against the current LTS version of Node.js.
 So in order to run Sakuli on your system, we will assume that you have a node v10.15.3 (lts/dubnium) installed on your system.

-To install Node.js on your system, you can either go the [node website](https://nodejs.org/en/), or you could use [node version manager](https://github.com/nvm-sh/nvm), a utility to manage various node versions.
+To install Node.js on your system, you can either go to the [node website](https://nodejs.org/en/), or you could use tools like [node version manager](https://github.com/nvm-sh/nvm), a utility to manage various node versions on a per-user basis.
+In general, a per-user installation is the prefered way since it runs in unpriviledged mode.

 ## Initialisation